NVSL/NOVA/README.md

-# This Repository is Depricated
+# This Repository is Deprecated

 Current development and releases of NOVA will be through https://github.com/NVSL/linux-nova.